WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 02/2024 One paper is accepted by CVPR 2024 (CORE A*, CCF A), Global and Local Prompts Cooperation via Optimal Transport for Federated Learning

 * 01/2024 Two papers are accepted by ICLR 2024 (CORE A*), Understanding Convergence and Generalization in Federated Learning through Feature Learning Theory; Graph Lottery Ticket Automated